AlbertWhite/site-v2.0/src/data/blogs/design.md

 ### 3. Content is the king.

 Web design is not just putting text, images and animations together.
 The more important part is what and how to organize them together, and it requires tons of communication with the manager, with marketing in the team.
-Once in a interview, the interviewer gave me a very good question: **after you made the design, who valides it**?
+Once in a interview, the interviewer gave me a very good question: **after you made the design, who validates it**?

 Perhaps you have seen sites like this (yes I have been working like this): on the first section, an big images with big text, 'the world leading XXX'; on the second section, the title is : 'why choose us', and below it is a list of advantages; on the third section, the title is 'how it works', and then there is a long long text about how it works; on the fourth section, the title is 'our team', with the photos of CEO, CFO...